Should You Buy a Disney World Annual Pass? (2025)

 The other consideration you need to make is based on your schedule.
 If you’re a Florida resident with kids in school and you work a M-F job, you should only consider getting the Pixie Dust Pass if you have a flexible work schedule or are okay with visiting mainly in the evenings.

-Add-On Options To Consider
+Add-On Options

 There are two add-on options that you can add to any annual pass: PhotoPass Downloads and the Water Park and Sports options.
 We have both.